 At present, individual healthcare professionals must still comply with the professional duty of candour.

-There is currently a public consultation on the introduction of a statutory Duty of Candour in Northern Ireland here - which will close in August 2021.
+There has recently been a public consultation on the introduction of a statutory Duty of Candour in Northern Ireland here - which closed in August 2021.

 - The professional duty of candour bestows obligations on healthcare professionals to be open and honest when things go wrong (arguably re-stating an ethical duty long in existence).